TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 3/Exodus 3.9.md

 ---

-And now, behold, the cry of the children of Israel is come unto me: moreover I have seen the oppression wherewith the Egyptians oppress them.
+Now, behold, the cry of the children of Israel has come to me.
+Moreover I have seen the oppression with which the Egyptians oppress them.